smartcontractkit/documentation/docs/External Adapters/node-operators.md

 ## Testing External Adapters and Bridges

-The easiest way to test to see if your external adapter is working, is to use a [Webhook Job](https://docs.chain.link/docs/jobs/types/webhook/).
+The easiest way to test if your external adapter is working is to use a [Webhook Job](/docs/jobs/types/webhook/).

 Let's say you have an external adapter called `soccer-data` and it's registered in the `bridges` section.
 It takes 1 parameter: `playerId`, and in solidity, you'd pass the parameter with:
 ```javascript